STAT545-UBC/STAT545-UBC-original-website/hw04_write-function-split-apply-combine.md

 Check: Hits all the elements.
 No obvious mistakes.
 Pleasant to read.
 No heroic detective work required.
 Solid.

 Check plus: Exceeded the requirements in number of dimensions.
 Developed novel tasks that were indeed interesting and "worked".
-Impressive use of `plyr`, `dplyr` and/or `ggplot2`.
+Impressive use of `dplyr`, `plyr`, `broom`, and/or `ggplot2`.
 Impeccable organization of repo and report.
 You learned something new from reviewing their work and you're eager to incorporate it into your work.